• Saltar para a navegação primária

 Exceptional circumstances

-Where a complainant pursues staff and/or volunteers outside the scope of the law i.e.
+Where a complainant pursues staff and/or volunteers outside the scope of the law i.e. threatening behaviour, actual or physical bodily harm etc. this shall normally render their complaint invalid and it shall not be acted upon in any way.

-If the behaviour of a complainant towards staff or volunteers is sufficient to warrant
+If the behaviour of a complainant towards staff or volunteers is sufficient to warrant involving the police this behaviour shall normally render their complaint invalid and it will not be acted upon.

 Monitoring and Learning from Complaints